 2 tablespoons unsalted butter

 Scrub the carrots and peel them.
 Cut off and discard the stem end and slice into thin coins on the diagonal.

 Put the sliced carrots in a medium saucepan.
-Add the water, salt, and granulated sugar.
+Add the water, salt and sugar.

 Place the pan over medium-high heat and bring to a boil.